 In early 18th century England, a frail Queen Anne occupies the throne and her close friend, Lady Sarah, governs the country in her stead.
 When a new servant, Abigail, arrives, her charm endears her to Sarah.

-Mary Queen of Scots explores the turbulent life of the charismatic Mary Stuart.
-Queen of France at 16 and widowed at 18, Mary defies pressure to remarry.
+This movie explores the turbulent life of the charismatic Mary Stuart (Saoirse Ronan).
+Queen of France at sixteen and widowed at eighteen, Mary defies pressure to remarry.
 Instead, she returns to her native Scotland to reclaim her rightful throne.
-But Scotland and England fall under the rule of the compelling Elizabeth I. Each young Queen beholds her "sister" in fear and fascination.
+But Scotland and England fall under the rule of the compelling Elizabeth I (Margot Robbie).
+Each young Queen beholds her "sister" in fear and fascination.
 Rivals in power and in love, and female regents in a masculine world, the two must decide how to play the game of marriage versus independence.
 Determined to rule as much more than a figurehead, Mary asserts her claim to the English throne, threatening Elizabeth's sovereignty.
 Betrayal, rebellion, and conspiracies within each court imperil both thrones - and change the course of history.Written by

 See more »